flofl-source/FinalProjectPython/README.md

 ## Flask API

 As asked by our teachers, we create a Flask API, that can be runned by the app.py file.
 We added the heroin_example.py file that contains the values of the pramaters from a respondent.
-The goal of our API is to predict if this person already used heroin or not, by testing our 5 several models.
+The goal of our API is to predict if this person already used heroin or not, using the Logistic Regression as an example.